 \section{Abstract}

 We evaluate the variance of coefficients of the characteristic polynomial for binary quantum graphs using a dynamical approach.
-This is the first example of a chaotic quantum system where a spectral statistic can be evaluated in terms of periodic orbits without taking the semiclassical limit, which is the limit of large graphs.
-The variance depends on the size of two classes of primitive pseudo orbits (sets of periodic orbits) - pseudo orbits without self-intersections and those where all the self-intersections are $2$-encounters at a single vertex.
-To show other pseudo orbits do not contribute, we employ a parity argument for Lyndon word decompositions.
-For families of binary graphs with an increasing number of bonds, we show the periodic orbit formula approaches a universal constant independent of the coefficient of the polynomial.
-This constant is obtained by counting the total number of primitive pseudo orbits of a given length.
-To count periodic orbits and pseudo orbits, we exploit further connections between orbits on binary graphs and Lyndon words.
+This is the first example where a spectral statistic can be evaluated in terms of periodic orbits for a system with chaotic classical dynamics without taking the semiclassical limit, which here is the limit of large graphs.
+The variance depends on the sizes of particular sets of primitive pseudo orbits (sets of distinct primitive periodic orbits): the set of primitive pseudo orbits without self-intersections and the sets of primitive pseudo orbits with a fixed number of self-intersections, all of which consist of two arcs of the pseudo orbit crossing at a single vertex.
+To show other pseudo orbits do not contribute we give two arguments.
+The first is based on a reduction of the variance formula from a sum over pairs of primitive pseudo orbits to a sum over pseudo orbits where no bonds are repeated.
+The second employs a parity argument for the Lyndon decomposition of words.
+For families of binary graphs, in the semiclassical limit, we show the pseudo orbit formula approaches a universal constant independent of the coefficient of the polynomial.
+This is obtained by counting the total number of primitive pseudo orbits of a given length.